Inheritance Rules in Qatar

 - You want to write a will (wasiyya) to distribute part of your estate.

-- You are a non-Muslim and want to know which inheritance law applies to you.
+- You are a non-Muslim and want to ensure your home country's law applies rather than Sharia default rules.

 - Obtain a death certificate and register it with the relevant authorities.

-- Apply to the Sharia Court for a succession certificate that identifies all heirs and their shares.
+- Apply to the Sharia Court for a succession certificate (hujjat hashr al-waratha) that identifies all heirs and their shares.

-- If you want to make a will, have it notarized and registered with the court.
+- If you want to make a will, have it notarized and registered with the court or notary public while you are alive.

 What should you NOT do?

 - Do not will more than 1/3 of your estate to non-heirs.
-The court will not enforce it beyond that limit.
+The court will not enforce bequests beyond that limit under Sharia law.

 - Do not hide assets from the inheritance process.
-All heirs have the right to their legal share.
+All heirs have the right to their legal share and can petition the court to investigate.